 The Toyota Center & Windermere Theatre, located at 7000 W. Grandridge Blvd. in Kennewick, is a multi-purpose facility that annually hosts over 150 meeting room and arena events.

 Many great names in the music industry have played the stage at the Toyota Center.
-It is also the home of the Western Hockey League's Tri-City Americans and the Tri-Cities Fever of the Arena Football League.
+It is also the home of the Western Hockey League's Tri-City Americans.

 Economic and Business Development